eternauta1337/ethernaut-cli/packages/ethernaut-util/README.md

 OPTIONS:

   --from        The unit to convert from (default: "ether") --to          The unit to convert to (default: "wei")

 POSITIONAL ARGUMENTS:

   value The value to convert

 unit: Converts between different units of Ether.
 E.g. 1 ether is 1000000000000000000 wei.
-Units can be one of ether,wei,kwei,mwei,gwei,szabo,finney.
+Units can be a number, or one of ether,wei,kwei,mwei,gwei,szabo,finney.

 For global options help run: hardhat help
 ```